YOGA FOR TRAUMA TRAINING

 Trauma Informed Yoga is an evidence based methodology yoga created by psychologists and psychiatrists to treat, as complementary therapy, trauma and its consequences.

-In this course, you will learn what is trauma including it’s symptoms and the types that exist, how it affects the Brian and nervous system, and how we can work through a body based practice to render conventional therapy more effective.
+In this course, you will learn what is trauma including it’s symptoms and the types that exist, how it affects the brain and nervous system, and how we can work through a body based practice to render conventional therapy more effective.

 Additionally, understanding trauma opens a window for us to understand other forms of distress: Anxiety, depression, addictions, ADHD, or addictions and how through that knowledge and understanding of the mind and nervous system is distress we can create a place of safety and reconnection.